 Auxiliary Modules

-Auxiliary modules are designed to assist in tasks such as scanning, fuzzing, and reconnaissance.
+Auxiliary modules are designed to assist in scanning, fuzzing, and reconnaissance tasks.
 While they don’t exploit vulnerabilities directly, they provide valuable information that can be used to identify potential targets and attack vectors.

 Example auxiliary module: